Financial-Times/o-gallery/README.md

 A configurable content gallery.
 For carousels, slideshows and thumbnail strips.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-gallery`.

 ## Definitions

 * **Item**: One of many objects to be displayed in the gallery.
 Likely to be an image.
 Must support being forcibly scaled to any size.